 Height: 12 in.

 Flowering Time: Late spring to early summer

-There are more or less similarities in lipstick plant and columneas but not to be confused.
+There are more or fewer similarities in lipstick plants and columneas but not to be confused.

 You can easily differentiate between these two.
 Both produce beautiful blooms but are more prominent produced on columnea than on Aeschynanthus.

 Aeschynanthus pulcher ‘Mona Lisa’ blooms Orange-red flower and displays dark green leaves on it.
 It is beautiful indoor greenery that you can hang in decorative pots to freshen your indoors.